-Although there is a differential between the recurring rate for DID numbers and the same amount of numbers under a full NXX, low, while charges, are substantially above Additionally, there is no firm evidence that this problem is occurring.
-Indeed, it appears that the carriers generally subscribe to a full NXX.
-Accordingly, we find that the current DID number charges remain in effect until such time as the parties may propose a reasonable change to the rates.
-Any rate increase shall be supported by either cost studies or sufficient evidence that the rate differential between DID Number Charges and NXX establishment charges is problematic.
-Structural changes, such as that proposed by SBT, shall be permitted.
+Although there is a differential between the recurring rate for DID numbers and the same amount of numbers under a full NXX, DID charges, while low, are substantially above cost.
+Additionally, there is no firm evidence that this problem is occurring.
+Indeed, it appears that the carriers generally number charges remain in effect until such time as the parties may propose a reasonable change to the rates.
+Any rate increase shall have a subported by either cost studies or sufficient evidence that the charges is problematic.
+Structural changes, such as that proposed